Over the past few years a number of changes have been made to the welfare system in Great Britain. Changes will now be introduced in Northern Ireland.

 Personal Independence Payment (PIP) replaced Disability Living Allowance (DLA) for people aged 16 to 64 years from 20 June 2016.
 PIP is a new benefit to help people with disabilities live full, active and independent lives.

 Finance Support is available to support people in times of financial crisis or need.
 Crisis Loans and Community Care Grants that were available under the Social Fund have now ended.

 The Benefit Cap was introduced in Northern Ireland from 31 May 2016.
 This limits the amount of benefit people aged 16 to 64 years can get.
 This means you should not get more in benefit payments than you would if you were earning an average wage.
 This is already law in England, Scotland and Wales.

 New measures to tackle fraud and reduce error will be introduced.

 Changes to disputing a Social Security decision

-From 23 May 2016, the way you dispute a social security benefit decision is changing.
-From this date, you must ask for it to be reviewed before you can appeal the decision.
+Since 23 May 2016, the way you dispute a social security benefit decision has changed.
+You must now ask for it to be reviewed before you can appeal the decision.